thoughtcroft/thoughtcroft.github.io/_pages/about.md

 Warren Bain, better known as Wazza, is a seasoned IT veteran still on active duty.

-Currently he is the product manager for a low-code application development platform created by WiseTech Global for building next-gen web-enabled logistics applications.
+Currently he is the product manager for a low-code application development platform for  building next-gen web-enabled apps.

 In his career he has worked with many technologies: